DietMocha/brume/EUC/index.md

 **So where do I buy one?**

-I spent a long time traversing forums and reading site reviews and all my seaching lead me back to <a href="">this guy</a>.
+I spent a long time traversing forums and reading site reviews and all my searching lead me back to <a href="">this guy</a>.